Breadcrumbs

 --bs-enable-cssgrid

-Activates CSS Grid support in Bootstrap.
+Enables CSS Grid support in Bootstrap.

 --bs-enable-rounded

-Activates the rounded corners for elements.
+Enables rounded corners for elements.

 --bs-enable-shadows

-Activates shadow effects for bootstrap components.
+Enables shadow effects for Bootstrap components.

 --bs-enable-dark-mode